Kentucky Court Records

 The Kentucky penal code (KRS.532.020) designates all offenses that are not felony crimes, misdemeanors, or capital offenses as violations.
 They are punishable by fines and any punishment other than death or imprisonment.
 Violations are the least serious offenses in Kentucky.
 Categories of violations are:

-- Traffic violations: these are violations of vehicle and pedestrian traffic laws.
+- Traffic violations: These are violations of vehicle and pedestrian traffic laws.
 They are classified into:

-- Moving traffic violations: these are serious traffic violations that are part of driving and criminal history records.
+- Moving traffic violations: These are serious traffic violations that are part of driving and criminal history records.
 They occur when a vehicle is in motion.
 Examples include ignoring road signs, driving above or under the speed limit, and tailgating.

-- Non-moving traffic violations: these can also attract fines as severe as moving traffic violations.
+- Non-moving traffic violations: These may also attract fines as severe as moving traffic violations.
 Although they are often thought to occur when a car is stationary, this category of violations also includes traffic violations that occur when a vehicle is in motion.
 Examples of non-moving traffic violations are parking in front of a fire hydrant, illegally parking in a handicapped spot, and parking in a no-parking zone.

 Some examples of violations in Kentucky are: